lsst/rtn-045/index.rst

   pip install --user flake8-nb
-  pip install --user pycodestyle_magic pip install jupyterlab-spellchecker
+  pip install --user pycodestyle_magic

-Install the jupyterlab-spellchecker extension using the command provided above.
-After installation, log out and log back in to activate the extension.
-When editing a markdown cell, Jupyterlab-spellchecker will highlight unknown words in red.

 It is known that the most up-to-date version of ``flake8`` has some issues.
 If errors are encountered such as ``AttributeError: '_io.StringIO' object has no attribute 'buffer'``,